Customer Loyalty

 Customers might continue to make transactions simply because of convenience without getting any tangible value.
 The result is that they might leave abruptly for a better deal if the situation changes.

-If you put in the time and effort to cultivate the relationship, however, it can pave the way for deep emotional loyalty when used together.
-Transactional loyalty gets customers interested in your brand, whilst emotional loyalty incentives them to stay loyal for longer.
+If you put in the time and effort to cultivate the relationship, however, it can pave the way for deep emotional loyalty.
+Transactional loyalty gets customers interested in your brand, whereas emotional loyalty encourages them to stay loyal for longer.

 What type of loyalty programme drives transactional loyalty?